HCC-CCECF-DataGroup/ToR/README.md

  * The title and brief description of each agenda item
  * The owner of each agenda item.
  * How long is required during the meeting for the item.
- * The outcome required- for note, action, decision, escalation.
+ * The outcome required - for note, action, decision, escalation.
  * Whether or not there are supporting papers
 Papers shall be available to each member and other persons required to attend no later than 3 working days before the date of the meeting.